White Sox vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jake Burger and the Chicago White Sox hit the field on Monday at Rogers Centre against Chris Bassitt, who is the named starter for the Toronto Blue Jays.
-First pitch is at 7:07 PM ET.
+Mike Clevinger will start for the Chicago White Sox against the Toronto Blue Jays and Whit Merrifield on Tuesday at 7:07 PM ET.

-The White Sox are +135 moneyline underdogs for this matchup with the favored Blue Jays (-160).
-The total is 9 runs for the matchup.
+The Blue Jays are favored in this one, at -200, while the underdog White Sox have +165 odds to win.
+The contest's total is set at 9 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.